Hello, fellow travel lovers!

 It felt a bit incomplete, which made me wonder, but I was still completely mesmerized by the magnificent keyaki tree.

-To reach the main shrine, you’ll need to conquer about 330 steps.
+Additionally, to visit the main shrine, you have to conquer around 330 steps.
 Just one last push!

 Praying at Musashi Mitake Shrine